Biplane fighter aces

 After the death in combat of Capitano Giovanni Bonet on 29 March 1944, Torresi led the Squadriglia (which now was called "Montefusco-Bonet")

-On 25 April 117 B-24s of the 304th Wing USAAF, escorted by 45 P-47s of the 325th FG, attacked the Aeritalia aircraft factory in Turin.
-Seven G.55s and two MC.205s of the “Montefusco-Bonet” Gruppo scrambled at 12:40 from Venaria Reale to intercept them.
-They were led by Capitano Torresi and included Sergente Maggiore Lucio Biagini, Biron, Celentano, Franco Sarasino and Maresciallo Ennio Tarantola.
-Comoni and Morettin probably also took part in this scramble.
-Biron was forced to abort the scramble after technical problems on is MC.205.
+Seven G.55s and two MC.205s of the “Montefusco-Bonet” Gruppo scrambled at 12:40 from Venaria Reale to intercept the US bombers.
+They were led by Capitano Torresi and included Sergente Maggiore Lucio Biagini, Biron, Celentano,

 At 13:05, while attacking the bombers at 22,000 feet over Turin, the ANR fighters were jumped by the escorting P-47s.
-Three G.55s were shot down and Biagini (G.55 serie 0 "Yellow 13" MM91074) was killed after having spent at least eighty 20mm and one hundred-twenty 12.7mm rounds while Torresi (G.55 serie I "Yellow 1"?
+Three G.55s were shot down and Biagini (G.55 serie 0 “Yellow 13” MM91074) was killed after having spent at least eighty 20mm and one hundred-twenty 12.7mm rounds claiming a B-17 over Turin while Torresi (G.55 serie I “Yellow 1”?
 MM91100) parachuted from his burning aircraft at 13:20, lightly wounded in the head after having been attacked by enemy fighters.
-Tarantola (G.55 serie I "Yellow 8" MM91101) also parachuted badly wounded.
+Tarantola (G.55 serie I “Yellow 8” MM91101) also parachuted badly wounded.

 Franco Sarasino (G.55 “Yellow 5” MM91087) scrambled late due to engine troubles and arrived on the scene when his companions were attacked by Thunderbolts.
 He tried to help them (spending twenty 20mm and thirty 12.7mm rounds), but was soon chased by two P-47s that forced him to escape westwards; he was left by them in the Val di Susa area, so he could return to his base at Venaria Reale.

-The 325th FG claimed two G.55s and one probable.
-Torresi was probably shot down by Second Lieutenant Donald J. McDonald of the 318th FS, who claimed a G.55 at 13:05 over Turin.
-The other claims were made by First Lieutenant Benjamin H. Emmert Jr. of the 318th FS (P-47D-15RE 42-75751), who claimed a G.55 south of Turin at 13:05 and Second Lieutenant Joseph W. Harper of the 325th FG, who claimed a probable G.55 at 13:00.
+Of the 45 P-47s from 325th FG only 17 reached Turin (4 aborted and 24 released their drop tanks when engaged with the ANR fighters over Genova).
+They claimed two G.55s and one damaged.
+Torresi was probably shot down by Second Lieutenant Donald J. McDonald (P-47 42-75823) of the 318th FS, who claimed a G.55 at 13:05 over Turin.
+The other claims were made by First Lieutenant Benjamin H. Emmert Jr. of the 318th FS (P-47D-15RE 42-75671), who claimed a G.55 south of Turin at 13:05 and Second Lieutenant Joseph W. Harper (P-47 42-75803/#90) of the 318th FS, who claimed a damaged G.55 at 13:00.

 The three Fiat wrecks were recovered respectively on 30 March 2000 (MM91074), 5 August 2000 (MM91100) and 22 February 2003 (MM91101).